 Do your biometrics

-Biometrics sounds like a kind of aerobic exercise, but it’s actually a much shorter way to indicate the measurement and analysis of your personal physical or behavioral characteristics.
-Hearing aids are now being outfitted with biometric sensors that track your health data, such as heart rate, energy expenditure, and a host of endless future possibilities.
-If you have heart disease or diabetes, your hearing aids will eventually be able to help monitor these conditions, all while hearing better.
-This information helps your hearing aid specialist and your doctor provide better, more individualized care.
+Biometrics sounds like a kind of aerobic exercise.
+It’s the measurement of your physical or behavioral characteristics.
+Hearing aids now use biometric sensors.
+These track your health data, such as heart rate, energy expenditure, and other areas.
+If you have heart disease or diabetes, your hearing aids will track these conditions.
+This is all while helping you hear better.
+This information helps your doctors provide better, more individualized care.

 All about those apps

-There is a dizzying array of apps available for both iPhone and Android platforms.
-Here are just some app features:
+There are so many apps available for both iPhone and Android platforms.
+Here are some of the app features.

 - Hearing test app to test your hearing

 - See the status of your hearing aids on your smartphone screen

 - Stream sound from audio sources